 Digital Darkroom Hardware

-One place where I have switched to Windows is my tablet.
+One place where I generally prefer Windows is my tablet.
 I use the well-reviewed Microsoft Surface Pro 4 - I prefer this to Apple’s iPad mostly because it has a USB port.
 I still use an iPad 10.5 Pro for some applications.
 I do still prefer the Apple OS.

 Digital Darkroom Software